 The provisions of this program apply to the operation of motor vehicles by University employees and students.
 It does not apply to off road vehicles such as forklifts, riding lawn mowers, street sweepers, backhoe digger and tractors.
-The purpose of the program is to minimize accidents and loses by ensuring that drivers of university vehicles are qualified, ensuring that vehicles are maintained and operated safety and that all accidents are properly reported, investigated and corrective actions to prevent recurrence are taken where appropriate.
+The purpose of the program is to minimize accidents and losses by ensuring that drivers of university vehicles are qualified, vehicles are maintained and operated safely, and that all accidents are properly reported, investigated, and corrective actions to prevent recurrence are taken where appropriate.

 To drive a State vehicle a person must be a State employee or a currently enrolled student.
 The employee or student must have a valid operator's license from North Carolina appropriate for the class of vehicle being driven (See WCU Policy 30).

 All drivers of passenger vans must attend a van driver safety awareness program prior to driving.

 Departments with vehicles assigned (listed below) should initially and annually review the driving record of each passenger van driver, maintain records of authorized drivers and issue vehicles only to authorized drivers.

 Drivers shall perform a pre-trip safety check of their vehicle before each trip off-campus or for campus vehicles at the beginning of the workday.
 The check shall include tires, brakes, wipers, lights, horn and any new damage to the vehicle.
 Any unsafe conditions or damage discovered shall be reported to the department and Facilities Management.
 The vehicle should not be used until each unsafe condition is corrected.

 All drivers and passengers shall wear seat belts at all times except in maintenance/delivery vehicles which make frequent stops.